Garrya

 Garrya is a genus of flowering plants in the family Garryaceae native to Mexico, the western United States, Central America and the Greater Antilles.
 Common names include silk tassel and tassel bush.

+Description

 They are evergreen dioecious wind-pollinated shrubs growing to 1–5 m tall.
 The leaves are arranged in opposite pairs, and are simple, leathery, dark green to gray-green, ovate, 3–15 cm long, with an entire margin and a short petiole.
 The flowers are gray-green catkins, short and spreading when first produced in late summer; the male catkins becoming long (3–20 cm) and pendulous in late winter when shedding pollen; the female catkins usually a little shorter and less pendulous.
 The fruit is a round dry berry containing two seeds.